-For physicians evaluating treatment strategies for musculoskeletal conditions, awareness of the latest research helps inform patient discussions and clinical decision-making.
+For physicians evaluating treatment strategies, reviewing the latest medical literature can help guide patient discussions and clinical decision-making.

 Local and Systemic Effects

-A comprehensive review published in the American Journal of Roentgenology evaluated both local and systemic effects associated with corticosteroid injections in musculoskeletal care.
+A review published in the American Journal of Roentgenology examined both local and systemic effects associated with corticosteroid injections in musculoskeletal care.

 post-injection flare reactions